C2SM-RCM/CCLM2CMOR/Documentation/README_Changes_HJP.txt

 February 2020
-Changes by H.-J. Panitz, IMK-TRO/KIT; look for "HJP" in scripts being changed Change has also be implemented in most recent GITHUB Version by Marie-Estelle
+Changes by H.-J. Panitz, IMK-TRO/KIT; look for "HJP" in scripts being changed Change has also been implemented in most recent GITHUB Version by Marie-Estelle

 tools.py: